reallyblaised/snakemake-tutorial/README.md

         "python src/process.py --input {input} --output {output}"
 ```

 Rule `all` specifies the _target_ of the entire workflow.
-In this sense, Snakeamke is a _top-down_ pipelining tool: the workflow starts from the input specified in `rule all` and works its way down to the individual rules required to generate the files specifified in the `input` field in the scope of `rule all`.
+In this sense, Snakemake is a _top-down_ pipelining tool: the workflow starts from the input specified in `rule all` and works its way down to the individual rules required to generate the files specified in the `input` field in the scope of `rule all`.

 The rule dependency resolution in Snakemake is done string pattern matching the output paths of each rule with the input file paths of another, thereby constructing a directed acyclic graph (DAG) of tasks.
 This DAG is then traversed from the final outputs back to the initial inputs, following a top-down approach.